xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/logs.md

 # Testing logs

-Guicey provide `RecordLogsHook` for capturing logged messages.
+Guicey provides `RecordLogsHook` for capturing logged messages.

 !!! important
-    Works only with logback (default dropwizard logger).
+    Works only with logback (the default Dropwizard logger).

 For example, suppose some service logs some technical hint at some condition: